Background pattern

 Consult your doctor, nurse, family planning center, or pharmacist if you are concerned about this.

-Use of Levonorgestrel Sandoz with other medications
+Using Levonorgestrel Sandoz with other medicines

 Consult your doctor as soon as possible after taking the tablets, so that they can inform you about reliable methods of regular contraception and avoid pregnancy (see also section 3 "How to take Levonorgestrel Sandoz" for more information).

-How often Levonorgestrel Sandoz can be used
+How often can Levonorgestrel Sandoz be used

 You should only use Levonorgestrel Sandoz in emergency situations and never as a regular contraceptive method.
-If you use levonorgestrel more than once during the same menstrual cycle, its effectiveness is lower and you may experience changes in your menstrual cycle (period).
+If you use levonorgestrel more than once during the same menstrual cycle, its effectiveness is lower, and you may experience changes in your menstrual cycle (period).

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant, breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 Pregnancy